abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 <a name='pure-functional-programming'></a>***Part three*** of my story:

-The same year I started learning Rust, I encountered another powerful idea: pure functions.
+The same year I started learning Rust, I encountered another powerful idea: *pure functional programming*.

 A pure function is a function which:

 - only has access to its arguments—which means it:
     - cannot access global state